alphaTejas/Vehicle-parking-management-system/README.md

 - Make sure to activate the virtual environment before running the app.
 - All required Python packages are listed in `requirements.txt`.
-- For any issues, please raise an issue in the repository.

 ---